-Scholarships are awarded on a competitive basis to international students enrolled in the Computer Science graduate program.
-These awards are based upon actual enrollment and may range from \$2,000 to \$3,000 per academic year and may also include a stipend.
-For more detailed information, please contact the Director of the respective program.
+Scholarships are awarded on a competitive basis to international students enrolled in the Computer Science graduate programs.
+These awards are based upon actual enrollment and may range from \$2,000 to \$3,000 per academic year.
+For more detailed information, please contact the respective program director.